m-a-r-o-u/sim-api-wrapper/docs/sim-app.md

 The command shares the same authentication flags as `sim-api` (`--netrc`, `--no-netrc`, `--base-url` and `--timeout`).
-Diagnostic information is emitted on `stderr` whenever a project is missing master users, a user account cannot be resolved, or no hauptemail address exists for a master user.
+Diagnostic information is emitted on `stderr` whenever a project is missing master users, a user account cannot be resolved, or neither a hauptemail nor a kontaktemail address exists for a master user.
 The process continues whenever possible so partial results can still be retrieved.

 ## Selecting and exporting data